tmaier/docker-compose/README.md

 There are versions based on different docker versions, e.g. `latest`, `20.10`, `19.03` and `19`.

-docker-compose matches the latest minor version available when the docker release was made.
-Eg, `19.03` includes docker-compose 1.27.4.
+docker-compose matches the latest version compatible with the respective docker release.
+Eg, `20.10` includes docker-compose 1.27.4.
 The `latest` tag always includes the latest docker-compose build.

 All available Docker Engine versions and the respective Docker Compose versions are defined in [`DOCKER_AND_COMPOSE_VERSION_MATRIX`](./DOCKER_AND_COMPOSE_VERSION_MATRIX).